Great Falls (Potomac River): History

+The rocks of the falls are about 750 million years old, dating to the late Precambrian era.
+They are composed of a resistant metamorphized schist, gneisses, metagraywackes, and metaconglomerates.
+The Falls themselves formed during the Last Glacial Period, about 35,000 years ago, when sea level most recently dropped, causing the Potomac to downcut its valley.

 Canals

 Multiple canal systems were built around Great Falls.
 The remains of the Patowmack Canal, built in the 18th century, can be found on the Virginia side.
-The canal was commissioned by George Washington and consisted of a system of 5 locks to allow barges to avoid the falls.
+The canal was commissioned by George Washington and consisted of a system of five locks to allow barges to avoid the falls.
 Later on, the Chesapeake and Ohio Canal was built in the early 19th century on the Maryland side of the falls.
 It ultimately connected the Potomac tidewater with Cumberland, Maryland.
 The Chesapeake and Ohio Canal also used the Great Falls as a feeder (now abandoned) to supply water for its own use.